Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Interior flow lines

 \begin{remark} At this point in the article we have not proved Theorem~\ref{thm::uniqueness}, that flow lines of the GFF emanating from interior points are almost surely determined by the field, yet throughout this section we will work with more than one path coupled with the GFF.
 We shall tacitly assume that the paths are conditionally independent given the field.
-We also emphasize that, by the uniqueness theory for boundary emanating flow lines \cite[Theorem~1.2]{MS_IMAG} and absolute continuity \cite[Proposition~3.2]{MS_IMAG}, once we have drawn an infinitessimal segment of each path, the remainder of each of the paths \emph{is} almost surely determined by the field.
+That is, when we refer to {\em the} flow line of a given angle and starting point, and {\em the} flow line of another angle and starting point, we at this point assume only that the laws of these paths are conditionally independent given the field (since we have not yet shown that the flow line is a deterministic function of the field).
+We also emphasize that, by the uniqueness theory for boundary emanating flow lines \cite[Theorem~1.2]{MS_IMAG} and absolute continuity \cite[Proposition~3.4]{MS_IMAG}, once we have drawn an infinitesimal segment of each path, the remainder of each of the paths \emph{is} almost surely determined by the field.
 The only possible source of randomness is in how the path gets started. \end{remark}